madsbuch/applicationCourse/README.md

 Layout
 ------
-The course consists of following 5 parts:
+The course consists of the following 5 parts:

 ###Introduction
 This is a short introduction to the technologies the course will cover: